 - Two-semester course in statistics and econometrics (equivalent to ECON 325 and 326 at UBC): knowledge of descriptive statistics, probability, hypothesis testing, analysis of variance, simple and multiple regression, time series analysis, and simultaneous equation estimation.

 - Two-semester course in calculus (equivalent to MATH 104 and 105 at UBC): knowledge of derivatives and rates of change, partial derivatives, exponential and trigonometric functions, Newton's method, Taylor series, graphing, anti-derivatives, the definite integral, techniques of integration, maxima and minima with constraints, discrete and continuous random variables.

 If you are not familiar with the material in the first twelve chapters of Fundamental Methods of Mathematical Economics, by Alpha C. Chiang and Kevin Wainwright, you may have some difficulty with the first few weeks of the program.
 It has been our experience that students find an undergraduate-level course in linear algebra extremely useful, particularly in the econometrics course.
 While linear algebra is not a stated prerequisite, we suggest that you either take such a course or, at least, obtain an introductory textbook and work through it.

 We do accept students without economics degrees.
-These students usually have a background in mathematics, physics or engineering.
-For those who do not have such a background, we like to see some training or experience in math, including linear algebra, and statistics and/or econometrics.
+These students usually have a background in mathematics, physics, engineering or other STEM fields.
+For such applicants, we like to see some training or experience in math, including linear algebra, and statistics and/or econometrics.

 We expect applicants to hold a master's degree in economics.
 However, if you hold an outstanding record in your undergraduate honours program in economics, we may admit you directly.
 In which case, you should have demonstrated success in intermediate and upper-level undergraduate courses in economic theory, mathematics, statistics and econometrics.